ronaldbosma/blog/content/blog/apim-client-certificate-series/02-validate-client-certificate-in-apim-behind-agw/index.md

 </html>
 ```

-To send a client certificate, we'll need to update the user settings in Visual Studio Code as described [here](https://github.com/Huachao/vscode-restclient#ssl-client-certificates).
+To use a client certificate, we'll need to update the user settings in Visual Studio Code.
+(See the [GitHub documentation](https://github.com/Huachao/vscode-restclient#ssl-client-certificates) for more details.)

 - Open the  Command Palette (`Ctrl+Shift+P`) and choose `Preferences: Open User Settings (JSON)`.
 - Add the following configuration to the settings file.